mrc-ide/packit/docs/auth.md

 We use JWT tokens rather than cookies for authentication both from the browser and using the API.

+TODO: How to test Github in local dev

-###
+### Auth configuration in Packit
 TODO: App config & spring config

 ### WebSecurityConfig

 The starting point for securing the application is the [WebSecurityConfig](https://github.com/mrc-ide/packit/blob/main/api/app/src/main/kotlin/packit/security/WebSecurityConfig.kt) class.
-This defines beans to tell spring how to manage security in the app, primarily:
+This defines beans to tell Spring Security how to manage security in the app, primarily:
-- `securityFilterChain` - this defines the main security logic for th application as a chain of filters.
-This conditionally adds a user service and success handler for github auth, if supported by application config, and defines which routes require securing e.g. none if auth is not enabled.
+- `securityFilterChain` - this defines the main security logic for the application as a chain of filters.
+This conditionally configures oauth2 support, including a custom user service and success handler, if github auth is enabled in application config.
+Also defines which routes require securing e.g. none if auth is not enabled.
 - `authenticationManager` - this defines the user service for Basic auth, not through the main security filter chain (but it amounts to the same thing).